pletzer/python-oop-novice/_episodes/02-writing-classes.md

 ~~~
 {: .language-python}

 First we define the class with the `class` keyword.
 The name of the class is `MyLinearRegression`.
 The class has one attribute, `self.coef_`, which represents the least square coefficients.
-We don't know how many coefficients there will be so we initialise `self.coef_` to an empty list.
+Initially, we don't know how many coefficients there will be so we initialise `self.coef_` to an empty list.

-Next we implement two methods: `fit` and `predict`.
+Next we implement two methods: `fit` and `predict` that take the same arguments as the correspong methods in `sklearn.linear_model.LinearRegression`.
 The `fit` method does not return anything, it computes the linear square coefficients.
-The
-`predict` method takes data values and computes the "best" estimates for those values.
+The `predict` method takes data values and computes the "best" estimates for those values.

-In addition there is the `__init__` method.
+You may wonder what the `__init__` method does?
 This is a special method used to construct the object.
-In this case `__init__` does not take any arguments.
+In this case `__init__` does not take any arguments (but it can like any other function).

-All the methods are contained within the `class` definition and take `self` as first argument. `self` refers to the
-object itself _within the class_.
-Thus, `self.coef_` is the `coef_` attribute attached to this particular instance.
+All the methods are contained within the `class` definition and take `self` as first argument. `self` refers to the object itself.
+Thus, `self.coef_` is the `coef_` attribute attached to a particular instance.

 > ## Pronouncing `__init__`
 >